List of state highways in Louisiana (150–199): Louisiana Highway 183

 Louisiana Highway 183 (LA 183) runs 9.93 mi in a north–south direction from a point just south of I-20 at Holly Ridge to LA 134 west of Epps in Richland Parish.

 Louisiana Highway 184

 Louisiana Highway 184 (LA 184) runs 3.38 mi in a north–south direction along Chaffee Road east of Leesville, Vernon Parish.
-It connects Fort Polk North, an area within the Fort Polk U.S. Army base with LA 28, the main highway between Leesville and Alexandria.
+It connects Fort Johnson North, an area within the Fort Johnson U.S. Army base with LA 28, the main highway between Leesville and Alexandria.
 Though its geographic direction is north–south, LA 184 is signed as an east–west route and treated accordingly in the La DOTD route log.